Peritia-System/Nyx-Tools/Documentation/How-to-Homemanager.md

-# How-to: Home Manager → Legacy Nyx branch
+# How-to: Home Manager → Legacy Nyx

 **Why:** Nyx is moving to a NixOS module.
 If you’re on Home Manager today and want stability, pin Nyx to the “legacy” state (by `rev`) or a local checkout.